 The following emissions components are also part of the visual portion of the smog inspection.
 The smog technician will need to see that they are present and properly connected.
 Most modern vehicles are equipped with most of these components.

 - Air Filter & Housing

 - Intake Air Temperature Sensor (IAT)

-Vehicles subject to a smog check require a visual inspection for excessive black or white smoke being emitted from the exhaust, and ultimately, the tailpipe.
+Vehicles subject to a smog check require a visual inspection for excessive black or white smoke being emitted from the exhaust/tailpipe, as well as engine compartment.

 This test is in addition to the tailpipe emissions test.
 The smog technician will be required to enter his/her observation into the smog machine after the emissions test portion of the smog check.

 Excessive smoke, either black or white will cause a smog check failure.
 If your vehicle is emitting visible smoke, you will need to have the fault diagnosed and repaired before it can pass the smog check.
 Vehicles with severe engine damage may be emitting smoke from the engine compartment.
 This too will cause a visible smoke test failure.